Kiuwan logo

 Coders who lack expertise, resources, and time may produce poor-quality code with functionality, readability, performance, maintainability, and security issues.
 If left unfixed, such code can cause software delivery issues and bring development to a halt.
 This can lead to increased time-to-market, poor reviews, and higher project costs.

-That’s where Kiuwan’s Code Analysis (QA) & Governance tool comes in.
-Designed for IT teams and Quality Assurance (QA) and security engineers, Kiuwan QA & Governance strengthens code quality by allowing teams to group the results of source code analysis into four portfolios:
+That’s where Kiuwan’s Code Quality & Governance tool comes in.
+Designed for IT teams and Quality Assurance (QA) and security engineers, Kiuwan Code Quality & Governance strengthens code quality by allowing teams to group the results of source code analysis into four portfolios:

 • Provider